The benefits of having a mentor

 The aim of this program is to offer guidance and support on a range of topics from career planning, making the most of University life and preparing you for the real world and enhancing your employability.

-- Program runs for 12 weeks and commences at the start of each semester
+- Program runs for 12 weeks and commences in 3 rounds (as per above)

 - The frequency and length of meetings are negotiable with your mentor however we recommend a minimum contact of one hour per fortnight throughout your mentoring agreement